ebertek/wp-body-mass-widget/readme.txt

 = Features =

-* Option to change all the labels.
+* You can change all text using the .po files.
-* Option to change border color.
+* You can add arbitrary code (e.g. for ads) to the widget.

 = Contribute =
 If you find any bug using this plugin, please submit an issue through [ebertek's GitHub](https://github.com/ebertek/wp-body-mass-widget) (preferably with a pull request).